radar/ryanbigg.com/_posts/2022-11-09-a-replacement-for-strong-parameters.markdown

 end
 ```

 With this schema we're clearly defining the types of the data that we expect.
+Now we've limited the type of `name` to string, so it can no longer accept a file for its value.
+That is probably for the best.

+The `required(:friends).array(:hash)` syntax might hurt a little bit to read, but it means "an array of any length, where the values are all hashes".
+The block of this method then defines the permitted keys within those hashes.

 You could define this schema at the top of your controller, if you like, or in its own file at `app/schemas/person_schema.rb`.
 It really should depend on the context in which it is used.

 It goes further than strong parameters, because it specifies the types expected for things such as emails and hobbies, whereas strong parameters would allow any "permitted scalar values" in there, including things such as numbers.
 The `dry-schema` version _also_ specifies that there has to be at least one email address.